The first three months of 2019 have been full of hustle for the LlamaZOO team.

 Be sure to read our companion blog post about how our sales team also visited customers and partners from coast to coast.

-The first three months of 2019 have been full of hustle for the LlamaZOO team.
 We’ve criss-crossed the continent, showing off our Spatial Business Intelligence tech to potential customers and collaborators.

 We’ve all been invited to speak on a variety of panels about how resource and energy companies will benefit from Industry 4.0.